jhuckaby/webcamjs/README.md

 | [Freeze Demo](http://pixlcore.com/demos/webcamjs/demos/preview.html) | Demonstrates freezing / previewing a snapshot before saving it. |
 | **[Full Combo Demo](http://pixlcore.com/demos/webcamjs/demos/combo.html)** | A full combination demo showcasing all features. |

 ## Open Source

 WebcamJS is open source, MIT licensed, and available on GitHub:

 https://github.com/jhuckaby/webcamjs

+## This Fork

+Makes available select camera device on mobile web browser.
+It works on Chrome and not so proud in FireFox.

+An example of this feature is in demos/select_device.html on this github.

 ## QuickStart Guide